AchrafAchoo/Invoice_AI_Json/README.md

    - Check your internet connection
    - Verify API key permissions

-3. **PDF reading errors**:
-   - Ensure the PDF is not password-protected
-   - Check file path is correct
-   - Some scanned PDFs may not extract text properly

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Google Gemini AI for intelligent text analysis
-- PDFMiner community for PDF text extraction
-- French business community for invoice format insights

-## Support

-If you encounter any issues or have questions:
-1. Check the troubleshooting section
-2. Open an issue on GitHub
-3. Provide sample invoice (anonymized) and error logs

----

 **Note**: Keep your API keys secure and never commit them to public repositories!